 Hungarians have been celebrating New Year with folklore-based rituals for centuries.
-Here are some of the best:
+Let's take a closer look at some of the best.

 New Year’s meals are also a family tradition.
 On December 31st, meals often contain roast pork, because pigs are thought to bring good luck – but one should not eat chicken because the birds scratch away success, or fish, which swim away with good fortune.
 Hungary’s signature New Year’s Day dishes include loads of lentils, as wealth is destined for those who start the year by scoffing down a bowl of lentil soup or stew.